Traceton/next-generator/README.md

 #### next-generator makes working with crud functions quicker in your next.js project.

 #### ❓ Using nodejs, express, and mongoose?
-Check out node-generator on github or npm for a similar package to this one.
+Check out node-trekker on github or npm for a similar package to this one.

 ## :one: Install and setup: